jlmc/hibernate-tunings/README.md

 mvn clean install -rf :hibernate-open-source-custom-types-project -Dmaven.test.skip=true -X -Dnet.bytebuddy.experimental=true
 ```

-otherwise, if you are using java JDK 8 then to run this project you sgould remove the following dependencies from the root main pom file:
+otherwise, if you are using java JDK 8 then to run this project you should remove the following dependencies from the root main pom file:

 ```xml
         <!-- using with JDK 11 -->